 -- Ten players won one or both of Nottingham Forrest's two European Cup titles.
 I selected 10 players from those teams.
 They Peter Shilton, John McGovern, Kenny Burns, Viv Anderson, Trevor Francis, Tony Woodcock, Martin O'Neill, John Robertson, Larry Lloyd and Frank Clark.
 Woodcock left for Koln in the Bundesliga after the first title.
 Chris Wood who later found successes was a backup goalkeeper.
 His career over here was limited.

 -- Peter Shilton is known to be England's greatest goalkeeper.
 His time with Nottingham Forrest was his most decorared career.
 As mentioned above, Chris Wood only served as a backup goalkeeper.

 -- Des Walker earned fourth successive selection for the PFA Team of the Year and Stuart Pearce did it 5 straight times.

 -- John McGovern played under manager Brian Clough for Derby, Leeds United and finally, Nottingham Forrest.
 John O'Hara also played for all three clubs.
 Archie Gemmill also played for Clough with Derby, but he never played for Leeds United.
 Colin Todd joined Nottingham Forrest in 1982.

 -- Nottingham Forrest reached the semifinal of the 1984 UEFA Cup.
 It was the best result since the two European Cup victories in the late 1970's.The club's best result in Europe without Peter Taylor by Brian Clough's side.

 -- Nigel Clough was Nottingham Forrest's second all-time leading scorer.
 He was on the team, not because of his name.
+He just happened to be Brian Clough's son.
 When he was transfered to Liverpool, he was one of Liverpool's most expensive ever signing.

 --Andy Reid only played in the lower division for Nottingham Forest.